immasei/INFO1112-A2/README.md

 In Linux system, you can interact with the Terminal prompt to navigate in the file system using `cd`, to perform actions to create, move, delete and copy files using `touch` `mv` `rm` `cp`, to alter the ownership and permission of files by `chown` `chmod` and to add or remove users by `adduser` `deluser`.

-In this assignment, you need to write a Python program which provides an interactive prompt as if a Linux Terminal.
-Human users can interact with the Python program via standard input and standard output.
-One can input commands, and as a result, the program may print out feedback messages due to certain input.

 Note that the system is incapable of storing content but purely the file system structure.
 This is an intensional design and therefore the size of a file is not defined and is omitted in the system.
 Similarly, the concept of time and `group` is omitted intentional.
 Please see the whole specification for more details.

-The assignment has three tasks that you will need to implement and thoroughly test.
-You will be provided a test suite to assist in developing your solutions.

-The three tasks are:

-1. Implement a minimal Simple Nautilus.
-2. Implement a simplified Simple Nautilus.
-3. Implement a full Simple Nautilus.

-Please read the whole specification to better understand these tasks.

 \* Nautilus: [a file manager for GNOME](https://manpages.ubuntu.com/manpages/jammy/en/man1/nautilus.1.html).